 A condition called “anosognosia” can exist as one of the symptoms of a mental illness where the sufferer becomes unable to recognize that they are ill.
 This makes it really hard when that condition exists to have any influence in convincing the person that they need to go for therapy or need to take their medication.

-The Category Cloud in the blog’s sidebar makes it convenient for visitors to search for blog posts according to subject that may be of particular interest to them.
-The most frequently visited page on the blog is: "Guidelines for Being Estranged” which were written with both Estrangers and Estrangees in mind.
+The most frequently visited page on the blog was “Guidelines for Being Estranged” which was written with both Estrangers and Estrangees in mind.
+I will include that here for sure.

 False Memory Syndrome Foundation Website False memories have caused many cruel unjust estrangements as are mentioned in comments and links on the entry on the Books & Movies page under the book title: “I Thought We’d Never Speak Again”.